devtoguk/milestone-3-THINGS-TO-DO/DEPLOYMENT.md

 - If the push/build fails, investigate the errors and retry from step 2.

 ### Heroku Config Variables
-1. Go to your Heroku account and select the App.
+1. Go to your Heroku account and select your app.
 2. From the app menu select 'Settings'.
 3. Click [Reveal Config Vars] to show the keys and the values.
 4. Set the keys and values as below, replacing the <> entries with your values: